atlj/advent-of-code-2022/README.md

 All the solutions are located inside [the tests folder](./tests)
 > Solutions are not perfect, I just try to code them rapidly
+> On a second thought, solutions are really bad xD

 ## My workflow